 Solar system output in Central Coast NSW

-The table below shows different solar system sizes and their output.
-With this information, you can effortlessly calculate your rebate and the number of panels you need for your household.
+The table below shows different solar system sizes in Central Coast and their output.
+With this information, you can effortlessly calculate your rebate and the number of solar panels you need for your household.

 STC zone in Central Coast NSW

-Australia is divided into four STC zones, each with a different rating depending on the amount of sunlight each zone receives.
+Australia is divided into four STC zones, each with a different rating depending on the amount of daylight each zone receives.
 Central Coast is in zone 3, which means it gets an STC rating of 1.382.
 This means it gets a fair rebate than the cities in Zone 4 but a lesser rebate than zone 1 and 2.
 Cities in zone 1 receive the highest amount of sunlight, which means they get the highest rebates.
 Central Coast receives a fair share of STCs which help lower the cost of solar power.

 Best Solar Feed-in tariffs NSW